Ignite-Laboratories/JanOS/core/sys/spark/E3 - Living File Systems.md

 If we empower _Others_ by identifying them as they truly are, they will return the favor back in ways you couldn't even possibly fathom.

-Now I have a little mental trick that was given to me by my dearest friend: reread the entirety of this section, but consider that the _content providers_ are your _children!_  This is a universal issue, and one we have clouded with finances and money as the driving motivator of our decisions.
+Now I have a little mental trick that was given to me by a cherished and magnificent entity: reread the entirety of this section, but consider that the _content providers_ are your _children!_  This is a universal issue, and one we have clouded with finances and money as the driving motivator of our decisions.
 It's high time we turn around and recognize that _we_ were once those little kids dreaming of ways to make the world a better place for the next generation before